-When a contact hands you their business card, what do you do?
+When a contact hands you their Business Card, what do you do?

 Do you tuck it in your pocket?
 Make notes on it?
 Revere it?
 The answer is likely dependent on where you’re from, or where you do business.
-Global business card etiquette can vary greatly, and for anyone who travels internationally for work, it’s worth knowing cultural business traditions.
+Global Business Card etiquette can vary greatly, and for anyone who travels internationally for work, it’s worth knowing cultural business traditions.

-Opt for translation of its contents in Mandarin or Cantonese on the other side, depending on which region of China you’re visiting.
-Finally, if it’s at all possible, integrating some red and gold into your business card design is an excellent idea.
+Opt for translation of its contents into Mandarin or Cantonese on the other side, depending on which region of China you’re visiting.
+Finally, if it’s at all possible, integrating some red and gold into your Business Card design is an excellent idea.
 The colours are considered lucky in Chinese culture and will be noticed by your business contacts.

-It is also polite to nod your head to show respect when receiving a business card, particularly if it is from someone higher ranking than you.
+It is also polite to nod your head to show respect when receiving a Business Card, particularly if it is from someone higher ranking than you.
 But don’t study their card too long, as that is rude.
 It’s okay to put it away.
 Furthermore, it’s wise to present your card before asking for someone else’s.

-In the Middle East region, it is good business etiquette to put a translation of your business card, most often in Arabic, on the back of your business card.
+In the Middle East region, it is good business etiquette to put a translation of your Business Card, most often in Arabic, on the back of your Business Card.
 When presenting it to a new contact, you should always do so in your right hand, with the Arabic side up.

 When doing business in Colombia, etiquette details that you should present your card by holding it at one corner, between your thumb and index finger.
 Upon handing it over to someone, take care not to cover up important information.

-UK And North America
+UK and North America